kennywlino/blog-codefellows/content/reading-notes/code-301/class-07.md

++++
-# What Google Learned From Its Quest to Build the Perfect Team / How I explained REST to my brother
+title = "CLASS-07: What Google Learned From Its Quest to Build the Perfect Team / How I explained REST to my brother" date = "2022-10-22T17:10:15-08:00" author = "Kenny W. Lino" authorTwitter = "" #do not include @ cover = "" tags = ["REST", "CRUD", "workplace"] keywords = ["" , ""]
+description = "Knowing what can create a perfect team is important as we're all likely to end up working on some form of team whether in our career or elsewhere.
+Knowing that psychological safety can facilitate healthy spaces is a good step towards creating perfect teams.
+Understanding REST helps us see how data is communicated across the Internet in just 4 commands via the HTTP protocol." showFullContent = false readingTime = false hideComments = false color = "" #color from the theme settings draft = false
++++

 ## Why this topic matters